 The main advantages Squarespace has over Wix involve its:

-• Responsive design — unlike Wix, Squarespace uses responsive design in all its templates, meaning they’ll automatically adjust themselves to appear correctly on any device (mobile, tablet, desktop etc.).
-With Wix, more manual work is needed to create a mobile version of your site.
-(Google favors responsive websites too and can give them preferential treatment in search results.)
+- Responsive design — unlike Wix, Squarespace uses responsive design in all its templates, meaning they’ll automatically adjust themselves to appear correctly on any device (mobile, tablet, desktop etc.).
+With Wix, more manual work is usually needed to create a mobile version of your site.

-• Typefaces — a much wider range of fonts is available in Squarespace than Wix.
+- Typefaces — a wider range of fonts is available in Squarespace than Wix.

 Wix has the edge over Squarespace in a few areas however.